 WEEK 2

-Exercise class (May 1): Solving Ising Model with Machine Learning (by QMAI)
+Exercise class (April 30): Solving Ising Model with Machine Learning

 Exercise notebook here